scuzzydude/asimov/asimov.md

 I never discussed Drumland with the big boss.
 I was young and somewhat jaded, not having a mother who was property rich.
 I didn't have Nai's vision at the time.
 I was in management, and I'd read books about business by billionaires, and I thought I really understood what the world valued.

 It wasn't just drummers.
-I'd heard variations of the same theme from guitarists and bassists.
+I'd heard variations of the theme from guitarists and bassists.
 You wouldn't hear anything like that from singers, because free food and a place to live and rock out would be a step down for most singers at that time in L.A.
 I'd heard harmonics twists of the idea from artists, and writers and actors.
 There were rumors about a place in the Valley that was sort of like Drumland for actresses, but it was probably just a rumor.

 Nai, thirty years later, I finally figured it out.
 Lars, you've been warned.